250aday/250aday.github.io/_posts/2016-06-09-affirmation-command-line-tool.md

 Finally --- and this is crazy --- it provides me the illusion that the computer is _working on the problem_.

 Computers are magic boxes that **only do what you tell them to do**.
 My rational mind knows that the time delay is caused by the `time.sleep()` function and that the delay will be some randomized fraction of a second, and that nothing is happening.
 But my irrational mind thinks, "I just commanded my magic light box to make me rich, and now it is working on that problem."

+### Bonus: The best import statements, ever

+I had to import three modules to do all the added silly things.
+Scroll back up and look at them.

+In my original, non-random, non-colored, non-delayed version, I didn't need them.
+After I finished I realized I couldn't have asked for a better set of module names to import.

 ## Will all this work?